 CMR is one of the UK’s most exciting companies to be joining right now.
 The scale of our ambition to build a world-class medical devices company in Cambridge is matched only by the breathtaking innovation that underpins our next generation of surgical robot.
 We’re an award-winning company that plans to significantly disrupt the way surgery is performed for the benefit of millions of patients all around the world.

 Our values are ambitious, humble, people focused and fair and responsible.
 If you share these values, our passion for improving lives, and have the skills to make a real difference to the way minimal access surgery is developed and delivered, then it’s a great time to join us.

 You’ll be part of our ambitious, collaborative and multi-disciplinary product development team, designing and developing innovative and complex electro-mechanical products and systems.
 Your responsibilities would also cover:

-- Developing and implementing creative solutions based on different technologies and key requirements
+- Developing and implementing creative solutions to meet key requirements and utilising different technologies

 - Writing complex technical design documentation and test protocols

 - Design input to product risk-analyses and design-for-manufacture activities

 - Assisting the Supply Chain team in the selection our Critical & Key suppliers

 - Supporting the Manufacturing teams with the build and test of production systems.

 - Communication and co-ordination of activities to support the sourcing of innovative and high-quality production parts

 We’re a high growth company and as such roles change and evolve.
 We’d expect you to be willing to turn your hand to anything within the mechanical remit that helps the team deliver its objectives.